sara1989mohammadi/jdbc-quickstart/README.md

 🛠️ Maven is a powerful tool commonly used for managing and building Java-based projects.
 It simplifies the process of project management by automating tasks such as building, packaging, and dependency management.
 It also provides a standardized way to structure projects and manage project documentation.
 Overall, Maven helps streamline the development workflow for Java projects.

 ### What is PostgreSQL JDBC Driver?
-PostgreSQL JDBC Driver (PgJDBC for short) allows Java programs to connect to a PostgreSQL database using standard, database-independent Java code.
-It is an open-source JDBC driver written in Pure Java (Type 4) and communicates in the PostgreSQL native network protocol.
+The PostgreSQL JDBC Driver, or PgJDBC, is a software component that enables Java applications to interact with a PostgreSQL database using Java code.
+It is an open-source JDBC driver written in pure Java (Type 4) and communicates using the PostgreSQL native network protocol. 🚀 This driver allows Java programs to establish connections with a PostgreSQL database and execute SQL queries using standard, database-independent Java code.
+Its use can greatly facilitate the development of Java applications that need to interface with PostgreSQL databases.

 ## Connect to PostgreSQL
 For connection to the database we create the class DatabaseConnectionManager with methode getConnection